List of Lilo & Stitch characters: Scrump

 Scrump is Lilo's personal rag doll that she made herself.
 "She" (as Lilo treats the doll) is a green doll with a large head (which Lilo passes off by pretending that an insect laid eggs in it), mismatching button eyes and navel, an unevenly stitched mouth, and straw "hair" tied together with a pink bow.
 The doll is seen throughout the franchise, with Lilo often seen holding it for comfort.
 Stitch interacts with it on occasion, usually passively, although various merchandise and marketing material portray him as loving the doll and interacting with it frequently.
-Being an inanimate object, "she" does not speak, although Nancy Cartwright voiced the doll in an episode of Lilo & Stitch: The Series when Experiment 375, also known as Phantasmo, possessed the doll.
+Being an inanimate object, "she" does not speak, although Nancy Cartwright voiced the doll in an episode of Lilo & Stitch: The Series when Phantasmo possessed the doll.

 In the Stitch! anime series, it is revealed that the now-adult Lilo gave Scrump to her daughter Ani as a hand-me-down.